HrEsben/idavangen/README.md

-# Idavang - Next.js with Vercel Postgres
+# Idavang - Next.js with Neon Database

-A modern Next.js application with Vercel Postgres database integration, built with TypeScript and Tailwind CSS.
+A modern Next.js application with Neon PostgreSQL database integration, built with TypeScript and Tailwind CSS.

 ## Features

 - ⚡️ Next.js 15 with App Router
 - 🎨 Tailwind CSS for styling
-- 🗄️ Vercel Postgres database integration
+- 🗄️ Neon PostgreSQL database integration
 - 📝 TypeScript for type safety
 - 🔧 ESLint for code quality
 - 🚀 Ready for Vercel deployment